dgaitsgo/ARTiMon-demo/README.md

 *
 //Finally its time declare what alerts will be produced when exceeding
 //certain thresholds.
-Alerts escelate in degree if the our heartRate is
+Alerts escalate in degree if the our heartRate is
 //elevated for 3, 7 and 10 seconds.
 This is the monitoring stage.
 // hazards & warnings :green (default) - yellow, orange, red () yellow_HeartRate = Top (G[0, 3] elevatedHeartRate)